groupoid/laurent/README.md

 Type systems in mathematics and computer science provide a structured way to formalize proofs and computations.
-In this article, we present a minimal type system, designed to encode classical and modern analysis with just 19 core constructors.
-Unlike full HoTT, we omit identity types `Id`, `idp`, `J` to keep the system lean,
-\relying instead on `Bool` predicates and external test validation for equational reasoning.
+In this article, we present a minimal type system, designed to encode classical and modern analysis with explicit core constructors.
+Unlike full HoTT, we omit identity types `Id`, `idp`, `J` to keep the system lean, relying instead on `Bool` predicates and external test validation for equational reasoning.
+Also we are aware that Set theory is embeddable in CIC but we wanted to have more classical core.
 We’ll explore this system through examples, starting with classical Riemann sums, advancing to Lebesgue integration, Bishop’s constructive analysis, L_2 spaces, and culminating in Schwartz’s theory of distributions.

 ```
 type exp =
+  | Universe of int             (* Universes *)
   | Var of string               (* Variables *)
   | Lam of exp * (string * exp) (* Lambda abstraction *)
   | App of exp * exp            (* Application *)